poppy-project/poppy-docs/en/programming/python.md

 ```

-> Note: If you see an error similar to the one below when executing the previous line, this means that the libraries are not correctly installed.
+> **Note** If you see an error similar to the one below when executing the previous line, this means that the libraries are not correctly installed.
 See the section TODO.

 ```python
 In [1]: from poppy.creatures import PoppyHumanoid